Kyle01/Coinspace/README.md

 # Welcome to Coinspace

 Coinspace is a paper trading cryptocurrency exchange.
 Users can make an account and immediately begin making trades of Bitcoin, Bitcoin Cash, Ethereum and Litecoin.
-Trades are recorded and the value of the portfolio sum is tracked.
+Trades are recorded, and the value of the portfolio sum is tracked.
 The project is meant to be a working clone of coinbase.com without the transfer of coin or monies.

 ## Design
 The Coinspace web app was designed and built from scratch in 10 days.
 The proposal was prepared to implement MVPS to achieve functionality.